 When considering cloud migration and modernization, many organizations are focused on moving workloads, reducing costs, and shifting from traditional on-premise data centers.
-But this only a small piece of the true modernization opportunity.
+But this is only a small piece of the true modernization opportunity.

 Organizations must embrace new software delivery paradigms across practices, architectures, and deployment methods to facilitate change in all parts of the organization.
 By taking advantage of cloud modernization, it is possible to maximize impact, improve the customer experience, and improve the bottom line while doing so.